Top 10 Questions About ADHD Medications for Children… Answered!

 “If your child has been diagnosed with ADHD and is struggling, he probably needs medication,” says Stephen Copps, M.D., an ADHD specialist in Macon, Georgia.
 “Medication is the cornerstone of therapy.
 It’s appropriate for most children with diagnosable ADHD.
 It is not a last resort.”

 Of course, it’s essential that your child’s diagnosis of ADHD is a reliable one.
-ADHD-like symptoms can be caused by a range of disorders, including anxiety, depression, and obsessive-compulsive disorder.
+ADHD-like symptoms can be caused by a range of disorders, including anxiety, depression, oppositional defiant disorder, and obsessive-compulsive disorder.
 In some cases, a child’s symptoms arise from the frustration associated with having to struggle with a learning disorder.

 Make sure the doctor uses the diagnostic criteria spelled out in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders, commonly referred to as the DSM-V. The doctor should get input from your child’s teacher as well as from you, his parents.

-2 Are the medications safe?
+2. Are ADHD medications safe?

 The stimulants commonly prescribed for ADHD are considered among the safest of all psychiatric medications.
 “The risks of using these medications are very low,” says William W. Dodson, M.D., a Denver-based psychiatrist who specializes in ADHD.
 “The risks involved in not treating ADHD are very high.
-These include academic failure, social problems, car accidents, and drug addiction.”
+These include academic failure, social problems, car accidents, and drug abuse.”